 The Rubik’s Cube

 Many of us have tinkered with the popular toy called the Rubik’s Cube.
-Invented in 1974 by Hungarian sculptor Erno Rubik, it was licensed in 1980 and became the world’s bestselling toy, selling over 350 million units in subsequent years.
+Invented in 1974 by Hungarian sculptor Erno Rubik, it was licensed in 1980 and became the world’s bestselling toy, selling more than 350 million units in subsequent years.

 What's incredible about the Rubik’s Cube is that it has 43 quintillion possible combinations.
-The exact number on paper is 43,252,003,274,489,856,000 possibilities – wow that allot of possibilities!
+The exact number on paper is 43,252,003,274,489,856,000 possibilities!
 In fact, if you turn the Rubik’s Cube once every second, it will take you 1.4 trillion years to go thru all the permutations.

 It's estimated that less than 5.8% of the world’s population can solve the Rubik’s Cube.
-Statistics show that 1 in 20 people who own a Rubik’s Cube can solve a Rubik’s Cube.
+Statistics show that one in 20 people who own a Rubik’s Cube can solve a Rubik’s Cube.

-My nine-year-old son entered the room, so I asked him “how do I solve this thing”?
-He said he didn’t know, but that his ten-year-old buddy could solve it.
+My 9-year-old son entered the room, so I asked him “how do I solve this thing”?
+He said he didn’t know, but that his 10-year-old buddy could solve it.
 Seconds later, my oldest son chimed in and said, “You need to know the algorithm to solve it.”
-Still Perplexed, I said what “algorithm”?
-He said, “ya, without the algorithm the Rubik’s Cube is impossible to solve.”
+Still perplexed, I said, "What algorithm?"
+He said, "Without the algorithm, the Rubik’s Cube is impossible to solve.”

-There things in life that I have not given much thought to – the Rubik’s Cube was one of them.
+There are things in life I have not given much thought to – the Rubik’s Cube was one of them.
 But the idea that there was some algorithm to solve a Rubik’s Cube had me fascinated.
 After 35 years of tinkering, I made a personal goal to solve my first Rubik’s Cube.
-I started by looking into this “Algorithm” my son was describing.
-Within a few minutes of searching google, I found the algorithm to solve the Rubik’s Cube.
+I started by looking into this “algorithm” my son was describing.
+Within a few minutes of searching Google, I found the algorithm to solve the Rubik’s Cube.

 It was a sequence of steps that could be broken down into four main steps: